north cascades & Mount Baker-Snoqualmie national forest

 Heather Lake

-Without any signage to indicate a transition, the path then enters the Henry M. Jackson Wilderness where gigantic cedars grow on the hillsides.
-Perhaps the most photogenic section is right before the lake when the path levels to a gorgeous grove of big trees.
+Without any signage to indicate a transition, the path then enters the Henry M. Jackson Wilderness, where gigantic cedars grow on the hillsides.
+Perhaps the most photogenic section is right before the lake, where the path levels out into a gorgeous grove of big trees.
 For pictures of Heather Lake, click here.

 Miller River

 An off-trail, bushwhacking adventure awaits intrepid explorers in the valley surrounding the Miller River of Mt.
 Baker-Snoqualmie National Forest.
-Given that there are no trails, this valley and its forest are infrequently explored and disregarded by hiking guidebooks.
-One solitary road, Miller River Road, traverses the land and penetrates the dense, rainforest passing through an untold number of giant trees starting around three miles south of Highway 2.
+Since there are no trails, this valley and its forest are infrequently explored and often disregarded by hiking guidebooks.
+One solitary road, Miller River Road, traverses the land and penetrates the dense rainforest, passing through an untold number of giant trees starting around three miles south of Highway 2.

 indian creek trail & White river trail